-`It's about war and peace': Merkel urges restraint in Middle East
+'It's about war and peace': Merkel urges restraint in Middle East

 Israel said it attacked nearly all of Iran’s military infrastructure in Syria after Iranian forces fired rockets at Israeli-held territory for the first time.

-“We know that this is an extremely complicated situation,” Merkel said.
 “The escalations of the past few hours show us that it is truly about war and peace.
-And I can only call on all sides to exercise restraint here.”
+And I can only call on all sides to exercise restraint here,” Merkel said during a ceremony awarding Macron the Charlemagne Prize for strengthening EU integration.

-She and Macron discussed the Iranian rocket attacks and Israel’s response during a meeting before a ceremony awarding Macron the Charlemagne Prize for strengthening European integration, where Merkel spoke.
+Both leaders discussed the Iranian rocket attacks and Israel’s response and called for prudence and de-escalation, a German government spokesman said.

 Expectations of a flare-up in the Middle East were stoked by President Donald Trump’s announcement on Tuesday that he was withdrawing the United States from the 2015 nuclear deal between Iran and world powers.